 Focus Photo of Yellow Paper Near Trash Can

 Boycott news media that takes oil advertising money.
-Support oil-money-free climate journalism.

 Outlets rejecting fossil fuel ads include The Guardian, Vox Media (Vox, New York Magazine), Inside Climate, and Heat Map.
 Outlets that take big money from big oil include Bloomberg, The Economist, the Financial Times, New York Times, Politico, Reuters, and the Washington Post.
 Here are a few of our go-to sources of climate news:

-ERRead more: LEADING NEWS OUTLETS ARE DOING THE FOSSIL FUEL INDUSTRY’S GREENWASHING
+Read more: LEADING NEWS OUTLETS ARE DOING THE FOSSIL FUEL INDUSTRY’S GREENWASHING

 A Girl Blowing a Whistle

-If your job is connected to big oil, quit, leak info to reputable journalists, or become a whistleblower.
+If your job is connected to Big Oil: Quit, leak info to reputable journalists, or become a whistleblower.

 Read more: Climate whistleblowers.